“The Pianist (Part One)” – a short story by J. C. Michaels

 …..“If I already knew such things,” I say, in an edgy manner, “what would be the purpose of teaching me?”

-…..Harmel scowls and nods in a self-congratulatory way.
+…..Harmel scowls and nods in a self-congratulatory way, affirming his mastery and knowledge.

 …..“You obviously can play,” he says.
 “You just can’t play well.
 You need to realize this is a music conservatory.
 We conserve the past.
 Although small, we are one of the most prestigious piano departments in the country.
 This school is for students fully committed to the art of performing serious music.
 Students who want to be professional accompanists, world-class educators, concert pianists.
 Do you understand?”

 …..I look away.
-I feel exposed like someone claiming to be a visual artist whose only experience is painting by numbers.
+I feel exposed like someone claiming to be a visual artist whose only experience is painting by numbers….
 Maybe I did not fully understand the expectations of a conservatory.
 Maybe I did just get in on a fluke.
 Maybe I am here for the wrong reasons.
 But I am here.
-And now that I am, I want to know if I can become the kind of pianist people seek out.
+And now that I am, I want to know if I can become the kind of pianist a person will remember.

 .